Which payment card is best for your customers: credit, debit, or prepaid?

 Customers will have your brand front of mind whenever they make a purchase — even if it's from another merchant — without you having to take on the risk that said customers might struggle to repay their balance.

 It's also possible to generate revenue through interchange fees — with Solaris' issuing model, you earn part of the interchange fee on every transaction — and by offering customers the option of paying for premium features.
+For instance, a paid Prime plan can offer customers more cashback, higher transaction limits, and enhanced foreign currency features.

 Our Senior Product Manager Suria Ribeiro explains why the debit card is so popular with our partners: